 The command vtam filter should be run twice.
 First, with default, low stringency filtering parameters.
 This produces an ASV table that is still likely to contain some occurrences which should be filtered out.
 Users should identify from this table clearly unexpected occurrences (variants present in negative controls, unexpected variants in mock samples, variants appearing in a sample of incompatible habitat) and expected occurrences in mock samples.
+This can be done either manually (for example if the sequences of expected variants are not known in advance) or using the vtam make_know_occurrences command.
 Based on these occurrences, vtam optimize will suggest the most suitable parameters that keep all expected occurrences but eliminate most unexpected ones.
 Then, the command vtam filter should be run again, with the optimized parameters.

 vtam taxassign has a double role: It will assign ASVs in an input TSV file to taxa, and complete the input TSV file with taxonomic information.
 The lineages of ASV are stored in a sqlite database to avoid re-running the assignment several times for the same sequence.
-Therefore running vtam taxassign the second or third time (e.g. after the vtam filter with optimized parameters or after vtam pool) will be very quick and its main role will be to complete the input ASV table with taxonomic information.
+Therefore running vtam taxassign the second or third time will be very quick and its main role will be to complete the input ASV table with taxonomic information.